gluent/goe/docs/gcp_setup.md

 ## Overview

-This page details GCP components required to use GOE in your GCP project and recommended minimal privileges.
+This page details Google Cloud components required, with recommended minimal privileges, to use GOE in your GCP project.

 ## Service Account

 A service account should be provisioned from the GCP project.
-This service account can be used by any service that will execute GOE commands, for examples bound to a GCE virtual machine.
+This service account can be used by any service that will execute GOE commands, for example it could be attached to a GCE virtual machine.

 ## Cloud Storage Bucket